JelenaBarinova/BeBetterLeader/_posts/2015-07-10-why-did-i-go-static.md

 ### New (GitHub Pages)
 Now it's even easier - I can simply write a markdown (and it's very flexible I may flavour it with HTML - and make anything I like in it) on a GitHub and it automatically appears publicly.
-Although, as for me I don't feel that strong to "code in production" - I need to double check everything in a test environment (posts as well).
+Although, as for me I don't feel that strong to "code in production" - I need to double-check everything in a test environment (posts as well).
 So what I do - is I have two branches: _master_ and _gh-pages_.
 In a master branch I have all the sources of the blog.
 Once I add new blog post - I run Jekyll locally to test it.
 Jekyll generates HTML to _gh-pages_ branch for me.
 So when I'm happy with a new blog post - I just push it to GitHub.

 ## Summary
-Shortly - I love everything about my current blog: how it looks, the setup, maintainance effort\[less].
+Shortly - I love everything about my current blog: how it looks, the setup, maintenance effort\[less].

 #### PROS
 + no need to maintain infrastructure